mrakgr/The-Spiral-Language/readme.md

 Past this if you would like to know more, looking into the source is a reasonable option.
 Spiral is not a huge overbearing monolith of a language with hundreds of thousands of lines of code.
 The evaluator itself is at the time of writing 1.6k lines long.
 It is not commented, but a significant amount of effort has gone into refactoring it and you can be sure that if there is a feature in the language, you can find it in just one place in the evaluator.

+Well, apart from the `-` and `.` operators in the parsing stage.
+The author hates those things.

-If that is not enough, just ask the author.
+If that is not enough, just ask him.

 ### 10: Macros